College Football Picks – Guide To College Football Betting

-With teasers, bettors choose at least two games and both must win for the bet to cash.
+With college football teasers, bettors choose at least two games and both must win for the bet to cash.
 Let’s say you play a three-team 7-point college football teaser with the Clemson -3, Ohio State -8 and Notre Dame +5.
 Since you can alter the point spread by seven points, the teaser would be Clemson +4, Ohio State -1 and Notre Dame +12.
 If all three teams cover the new point spread, you win the bet.

-Teasers give you a better chance to cover each game and offer a better payout than straight bets but are more difficult to win because two or more teams must beat the point spread.
+Teasers give you a better chance to cover each game and offer a better payout than straight bets but are more difficult to win because two or more of your teams must beat the point spread.
 Again though, because the spreads alter so much in college football, teasers are more popular in NFL games, because spreads are rarely more than 10 points.
 If Ohio State is -21, a 7-point teaser makes the Buckeyes -14, so they still need to win the game comfortably by two touchdowns or more.

 College Football Parlay Betting

-Parlay bets are wagers that include two or more teams with larger payouts than a straight bet.
+Parlay bets are wagers that include two or more picks with larger payouts than a straight bet.
 Parlay bets may include different sports, point spreads, moneylines and totals but all must win or the wager loses.

 A parlay payout depends on the number of teams in the bet and the sportsbook.
 A three-team parlay will often pay out at odds of +600.
-So, if you bet a three-team parlay with the Clemson -3, Ohio State -8 and Notre Dame +5 for $100, the payout would be $600 if all three entrees win, for a profit of $700.
+So, if you bet a three-team parlay with Clemson -3, Ohio State -8 and Notre Dame +5 for $100, the payout would be $600 if all three win, for a profit of $700.
 Like teasers, parlays are harder than straight bets because at least two separate wagers must hit for it to win.